Foot binding: Decline

 Reformers such as Liang Qichao, influenced by Social Darwinism, also argued that it weakened the nation, since enfeebled women supposedly produced weak sons.
-In his "On Women's Education," Liang Qichao asserts that the root cause of national weakness inevitably lies the lack of education for women.
-Qichao connected education for women and footbinding: "As long as foot binding remains in practice, women's education can never flourish."
+In his "On Women's Education", Liang Qichao asserts that the root cause of national weakness inevitably lies the lack of education for women.
+Qichao connected education for women and foot binding: "As long as foot binding remains in practice, women's education can never flourish."
 Qichao was also disappointed that foreigners had opened the first schools as he thought that the Chinese should be teaching Chinese women.
-At the turn of the 20th century, early feminists, such as Qiu Jin, called for the end of footbinding.
+At the turn of the 20th century, early feminists, such as Qiu Jin, called for the end of foot binding.
 In 1906, Zhao Zhiqian wrote in Beijing Women's News to blame women with bound feet for being a national weakness in the eyes of other nations.
-Many members of anti-footbinding groups pledged to not bind their daughters' feet nor to allow their sons to marry women with bound feet.
-In 1902, Empress Dowager Cixi issued an anti-footbinding edict, but it was soon rescinded.
+Many members of anti-foot binding groups pledged to not bind their daughters' feet nor to allow their sons to marry women with bound feet.
+In 1902, Empress Dowager Cixi issued an anti-foot binding edict, but it was soon rescinded.

-In 1912, the new Republic of China government banned footbinding, though the ban was not actively implemented, and leading intellectuals of the May Fourth Movement saw footbinding as a major symbol of China's backwardness.
-Provincial leaders, such as Yan Xishan in Shanxi, engaged in their own sustained campaign against footbinding with foot inspectors and fines for those who continued the practice, while regional governments of the later Nanjing regime also enforced the ban.
-The campaign against footbinding was successful in some regions; in one province, a 1929 survey showed that, whereas only 2.3% of girls born before 1910 had unbound feet, 95% of those born after were not bound.
+In 1912 the new Republic of China government banned foot binding, though the ban was not actively implemented, and leading intellectuals of the May Fourth Movement saw foot binding as a major symbol of China's backwardness.
+Provincial leaders, such as Yan Xishan in Shanxi, engaged in their own sustained campaign against foot binding with foot inspectors and fines for those who continued the practice, while regional governments of the later Nanjing regime also enforced the ban.
+The campaign against foot binding was successful in some regions.
+In one province, a 1929 survey showed that, while only 2.3% of girls born before 1910 had unbound feet, 95% of those born after were not bound.
 In a region south of Beijing, Dingxian, where over 99% of women once had bound feet, no new cases were found among those born after 1919.
 In Taiwan, the practice was also discouraged by the ruling Japanese from the beginning of Japanese rule, and from 1911 to 1915 it was gradually made illegal.
-The practice lingered on in some regions in China; in 1928, a census in rural Shanxi found that 18% of women had bound feet, while in some remote rural areas, such as Yunnan Province, it continued to be practised until the 1950s.
-In most parts of China, however, the practice had virtually disappeared by 1949.
-The practice was also stigmatized in Communist China, and the last vestiges of footbinding were stamped out, with the last new case of footbinding reported in 1957.
+The practice lingered on in some regions in China.
+In 1928, a census in rural Shanxi found that 18% of women had bound feet, while in some remote rural areas, such as Yunnan Province, it continued to be practiced until the 1950s.
+In most parts of China the practice had virtually disappeared by 1949.
+The practice was also stigmatized in Communist China, and the last vestiges of foot binding were stamped out, with the last new case of foot binding reported in 1957.
 By the 21st century, only a few elderly women in China still had bound feet.
 In 1999, the last shoe factory making lotus shoes, the Zhiqian Shoe Factory in Harbin, closed.